mac389/sudo/mln/data/tracking-adding-entries.md

 An illicit drug user is a drug user who self-administers drugs that a political body with legal force has prohibited that user from self-administering.
 The prohibition arises because the drug user is an instance of group for whom self-administration is prohibited ( _e.g._ teens to young to drink alcohol, any citizen of a certain country)

+---

-#### Biologically active substance
+### Biologically active substance

-A biologically active substance is a material entity that when introduced into an organism (for example by eating, inhaling, or injecting it) helps the organism realize at least one disposition (for example increased heart rate or euphoria)
+A biologically active substance is a material entity that has the disposition to change the physical configuration of part of an organism.
+That disposition is realized in the process of ADME (accumulation, distribution, metabolism, excretion).

+---

+## Relationships

+### _uses or takes_

+A person

 takes_substance
 	takes_methadone